AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 `projCoords = projCoords * 0.5 + 0.5;`

-With these projected coordinates we can sample the depth map as the resulting $[0,1]$ coordinates
+With these projected coordinates we can sample the depth map as the resulting $[0,1]$ coordinates from `projCoords` directly correspond to the transformed NDC coordinates from the first render pass.
+This gives us the closest depth from the light's point of view.

+`float closestDepth = texture(shadowMap, projCoords.xy).r`

+To get the current depth at this fragment we simply retrieve the projected